pronobis/dot/README.md

 Each module should be stored in its own git repo which will be cloned into the `modules` folder.
 This way, it is easy to download and install a specific set of modules to configure a specific system.
 Each module typically consists of the following folders:
 * `bin` - Folder added automatically to your `$PATH`.
 The installer will put links to your scripts and binaries there.
-* `config` - Local user config files in the same folder structure in which they should be placed in your `$HOME`.
-Don't worry, you get to choose if they are copied there, linked there or appended/prepended to existing files.
+* `config` - Local user config files in the same folder structure in which they should be placed in `$HOME`.
+You get to choose if they are copied, linked or appended/prepended to existing files.
-* `config-sys` - Global system config files in the same folder structure in which they should be placed in your system root folder `/`.
+* `config-sys` - Global system config files in the same folder structure in which they should be placed in the system root folder `/`.
 * `opt` - Folder where local dependencies are installed.
-* `shell` - Shell scripts configuring your environment.
+* `shell` - Shell scripts configuring the environment.
 Several files can be present there:
     * `setup.profile` - Executed for interactive and non-interactive login sessions for any POSIX shell.
     * `setup.bash` - Executed for interactive and non-interactive, login and non-login Bash sessions.
     * `setup.sh` - Executed for interactive and non-interactive, login and non-login sessions for any POSIX shell.
     * `setup-interactive.bash` - Executed for interactive, login and non-login Bash sessions.
     * `setup-interactive.sh` - Executed for interactive, login and non-login sessions for any POSIX shell.
 * `systems` - Systems provided by the module.
 See the systems description below.
-* `tmp` - Temporary folder used for storing files during module installation.
-You can safely delete the files/folders there after the installation finishes.
+* `tmp` - Temporary folder used for storing temporary files during module installation.
+The files in this folder can be safely deleted after the installation finishes.
+* `default_name` - File containing the default name of the module used by the `dot-get` installer.
+* `dependencies` - File containing the URLs of the git repos of modules on which this module depends.
-* `install.sh` - Installation script installing user configuration and packages.
+* `install.sh` - Main installation script installing user configuration and packages.

+The default module provided with this package in `modules/00_defaults` serves as an example of a module and can be used to initialize a new git repo with a custom module.

 The installation script `install.sh` is used to install the module.
-It should be written by the user and use a set of predefined installation commands provided by dot.
+It should be written by the user and use the predefined installation commands provided by dot.
 To see the available installation commands, check out the [`shell/tools.sh`](shell/tools.sh) file.

 ## Systems

+*Systems* are configuration sets within modules that can be used to specialize/modify environment variables in real time depending on the currently performed task.
 A system is a:
-* set of environment settings
+* set of environment settings activated when the system is enabled
-* an initialization scripts
+* an initialization script run when the system is enabled

-* a set of commands to be easily run in a terminal console GUI
+Additionally, a system provides a set of command line bookmarks that can be easily run using a terminal console GUI.

-Each module can provide systems and all those systems will be available.
-A special commadn `sys` allows you to select which system to use at a given time.
-Only one system from all the modules can be used at a time.
-Once a system is selected with the command `sys` the current console environment as well as the environment of all the consoles started from then on will be affected by the system configuration.
-Additionally, the system initialization script will be run.
+Each module can provide multiple *systems*.
+A special command `sys` is used to select and enable a *system* and only one *system* can be active at a given time.
+Once a *system* is selected with the command `sys`, the environment of the current console  as well as all the consoles opened from then on will be modified by the *system*.
+Additionally, the initialization script will be run.

-When a system is selected, the command `cmd` opens a console GUI that allows you to select a command to be run in the console.
-This is useful for executing complex commands and serves a similar purpose as bash aliases, but allows you to specify a name for each command and the commands are listed by the GUI.
+When a *system* is selected, the command `cmd` opens a console GUI that provides access to bookmarks.
+Each bookmark corresponds to a single command to be executed in the console.
+This is useful for executing complex commands.

-Please see the empty system in the default module for the definition of a system.
+Please see the empty system in the default module `modules/00_defaults` for an example of a definition of a *system*.

 ## Installation

-The instructions below are outdated.
-Module installation has been greatly simplified thanks to the `dot-get` script.

-0. Close any app that you will be re-configuring by changing its config files.
-1. Clone the repository to a convenient location e.g. `~/.dot` using `git clone git@github.com:pronobis/dot.git ~/.dot`
-2. Go to that directory `cd ~/.dot` and run `./install.sh`
-3. If you have access to sudo/root and want to install system-wide module configuration, run `sudo -EH ./install.sh`.
-Don't forget about the `-EH` options!
-4. Clone/install your modules in `./modules`.
-5. Install each module.
-This typically means running (optionally) `sudo -EH ./install-sys.sh` of that module for installing global system configuration and `install.sh` for installing local user configuration.
-Please note that some modules might require system-wide dependency installation before user local installation can be performed.
+The first step is to install dot itself.
+To do so:
+1) Make sure that `git` is installed on your system
+2) Clone and install dot:

+    git clone https://github.com/pronobis/dot.git ~/.dot; ~/.dot/install.sh

+    Here, dot was installed in `~/.dot`, but any location can be used.
-6. Re-login
+3) Re-login

+Now, it's time to install modules.
+Modules are downloaded (and later updated) using the `dot-get` command.
+To install a new module, run `dot-get add <repo_url> [<module_name>]`.
+If no name is given, the one defined in the file `default_name` in the module will be used.
+All module dependencies will be downloaded automatically.
+Once modules are downloaded, manually run the `install.sh` script of each module.
+Re-login when done.

+## Commands Provided by dot

+* `cdot` - `cd` to the folder where dot is installed
+* `dot-get` - download/update modules, run `dot-get` without arguments for help
+* `cmd` - select and run bookmark commands
+* `sys` - select and activate a system